itsmrnatural/my-website/README.md

 1. Clone the repository: `git clone https://github.com/itsmrnatural/my-website.git`
 2. Install the dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `next dev`

 This will launch the website in your default browser and you can start customizing it to your liking.